IbraheemAlSaady/aspnetcore-requesttimerlogger/README.md

 ### Request Timer Logger Options
 1. **WarningMilliseconds**: it will show a yellow message in the console if the request time took more than the value provided in this porperty (Default "3000")
 2. **ErrorMilliseconds**: it will show a red message in the console if the request time took more than the value provided in this property (Default "5000").
-3. **LogToFile**: a flag to check whether the information should be logged to a file or not (Default false).
+3. **LogToFile**: a flag to check whether the information should be logged to a file or not (Default "false").
-4. **FilePath**: the file path where the request infromation should be logged (Default empty).
+4. **FilePath**: the file path where the request infromation should be logged (Default "empty").

 ## Contact
 Feel free to drop me an email at ibraheem.al-saady@outlook.com